 Hip replacement surgery was first performed in 1960.
 Since then, improvements in joint replacement technology and techniques have improved the safety and effectiveness of total hip replacement.
-Hip replacement is one of the most common surgical procedures in the U.S. with more than 300,000 total hip replacements performed each year.
+Hip replacement is one of the most common surgical procedures in the U.S. with nearly 500,000 total hip replacements performed each year.

 The hip is a ball-and-socket type joint and is one of the body’s largest joints.
 The ball is the upper end of the thighbone (femur, femoral head) and the socket is formed by part of the pelvis bone (acetabulum).